Geometry Wars 3: Dimensions

-Geometry Wars 3: Dimensions is a 2014 multidirectional shooter video game developed by Lucid Games and published by Activision under the Sierra Entertainment brand name.
-The game was released on November 25, 2014 for Microsoft Windows, OS X, Linux, PlayStation 3 and PlayStation 4, day later for Xbox 360 and Xbox One and in the middle of 2015 for iOS and Android.
-As the sequel to Geometry Wars: Retro Evolved 2, Geometry Wars 3: Dimensions is the first game in the series to be released on Sony platforms.
+Geometry Wars 3: Dimensions is a 2014 multidirectional shoot 'em up video game developed by Lucid Games and published by Activision under the Sierra Entertainment brand name.
+The game was released in November 2014 for Microsoft Windows, OS X, Linux, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One and in 2015 for iOS and Android.
+As the sequel to Geometry Wars: Retro Evolved 2, Geometry Wars 3: Dimensions is the first game in the series to be released on PlayStation platforms.
 It is the sixth installment in the Geometry Wars series and the first one developed after the creator of the series Bizarre Creations was shut down by Activision.

 Gameplay

 Gameplay screenshot of a boss level in Geometry Wars 3: Dimensions.
 The player (center) must avoid contact with enemies, while slowly firing on the boss and depleting its health.

 The player pilots a claw-shaped ship that can shoot independently of where it is pointing.
 The primary objective is to destroy a variety of enemy shapes which attempt to destroy the ship.
 Depending on the game mode, extra lives and extra supers can be collected upon achieving a certain number of points.
 Supers can be chosen before the game starts, and are expendable powerups that have extreme effects on the game, such as turrets that shoot enemies and a massive wave of bullets.
 In addition, several 'drones' may be selected to accompany the player to perform tasks, such as collecting geoms or firing on enemies.

 Crucial to effective play is the score multiplier, which can be increased by collecting small green diamonds called "geoms".
 Skilled players may get the multiplier into the ten-thousands on occasions.